Women Reframe American Landscape

 RELATED PROGRAMMING

-This event is presented in partnership at Foreland, Catskill, NY
+This event was presented by the Thomas Cole National Historic Site in partnership at Foreland, Catskill, NY, on July 30, 2023.

 Women Reframe American Landscape: Susie Barstow & Her Circle / Contemporary Practices is made possible by the Warner Foundation.